cdmichaelb/kanban_capstone/README.md

 - Add a kanban
 - Add a task
+- Assign task to a column
 - Add a comment

 Extra Features:

 - Add subtasks
-- add subcomments
+- Add subcomments
-- tags
+- Add tags

 ## Data Model